 This part is about Hewlett Packard.
 One of the most interesting companies in it's best days.
 I think today, they employ people like any other company.

 One thing, all employees knew about.
 It was the HP-Way.
 A 10 points list, introduced when the company was small, but it was used with great pride still, when I joined the company 1986.
 One of the points was called 'open door policy'.
 This meant, it is allowed to contact the next higher management level when you disagree with your own manager.
 The rule was, that this was allowed, and this should have no negative effects on the employee.
-Of course this will not help to solve a conflict, but the result is another.
-A manager has the choice, not to create such situations, and if he does, he better speaks with his own manager first.
-Of course it belongs to good management in all situations, but the open door policy prevents bad management with respect to this.
+Of course this will not help to solve a conflict, but prevents them.
+A manager has the choice, not to create such situations, or if he does, speak with his own manager first.
+Probably in that order it is the best anyway, but the open door policy enforces it.
 This is typical about how things were done.
 Just a small rule, just 10 words, but it had a great effect.
 I loved the company for that, and admire the wisdom of those two founders.

 I never had the opportunity to meet Bill Hewlett or Dave Packard, but my main question to them would have been: What is your recipe for keeping such a company on track, the way you wanted it.
 From my observations, they had a recipe for managing people, one for building products, and one for the company as a whole.
 With people they were managed the same way as in small company, and it was called officially 'the HP-Way'.
 It is obvious this was inherited from the days when HP was small indeed, but they kept that spirit alive on purpose and with system.
 Later generations of managers did away with this, as soon as they had a chance.
 A very good book about this subject is called 'the Hp Way'.
 You find it easily on Ebay, as all employees were given a copy, so very many of the books were printed.
 A basic element were the famous coffee breaks in the morning, where you could ask really anything to anybody, over a cop of coffee.
 Where I worked, in the sales building, the coffee tables were too small on purpose, so you could share it with maximum 3 persons only.
 Many times you were face to face with two other people you knew only from seeing.
 Of course you can say only 'good morning' as if you just come from a funeral.
 But when you just say 'how is your day today' sometimes you are asking a high level person, and such people normally would just tell you.
 But you had to ask, and that's what I always did.
 Comparing that with the stiff, and 'layer' oriented structures of most other companies, the HP way is for me the favorite way.
 But fair enough, this is history now.